The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Results

 where we have accounted for the uncertainties in both $\beta$ and $M_{\mathrm{UV}}$.
-In this formulation the intercept, $\beta(M_{\mathrm{UV}}=-19)=-2.18\pm0.04$, represents the typical value of $\beta$ at $M_{\mathrm{UV}}=-19$.
-Our new best-fitting relation is consistent with the fit in \citet{cullen2023}, which is perhaps unsurprising since (i) at the bright end both samples are identical (i.e. the COSMOS/UltraVISTA candidates) and (ii) the majority of candidates in \citet{cullen2023} fall within the same $7.5 < z < 10$ redshift interval.
-However, we now find evidence for a non-zero slope at a significance of $5.7\sigma$, compared to $3.4\sigma$ previously.
-We note that the median redshift of the galaxies at the bright end ($M_{\mathrm{UV}}<-21$) is lower than the median redshift in the fainter bins (by $\Delta z \simeq 1$), which may introduce a bias if there is a significant redshift evolution in $\langle \beta \rangle$ over that redshift interval.
-However, we see no evidence for this in Figs. \ref{fig:beta-versus-redshift} and \ref{fig:beta_z_redshift_transition}.
-Nevertheless, the clear lack of galaxies at $z>8$ and $M_{\mathrm{UV}}<-21$ with \emph{JWST} photometry is something that will hopefully be addressed with current and future wide-area surveys \citep[e.g.][]{casey2023,franco2023}.
+In this formulation, the intercept, $\beta(M_{\mathrm{UV}}=-19)=-2.19\pm0.05$, represents the typical value of $\beta$ at $M_{\mathrm{UV}}=-19$.
+Our new best-fit relation is slightly shallower than the fit in \citet{cullen2023} but is fully consistent within the uncertainties.
+We note that the median redshift of galaxies at the bright end ($M_{\mathrm{UV}}<-21$) is lower than the median redshift in the fainter bins by $\Delta z \simeq 1$, which may introduce a bias if there is a significant redshift evolution in $\langle \beta \rangle$ at fixed $M_{\mathrm{UV}}$ between $z=8$ and $z=9$.
+The clear lack of galaxies at $z \geq 9$ and $M_{\mathrm{UV}}<-21$ with \emph{JWST} photometry is something that will hopefully be addressed with current and future wide-area surveys \citep[e.g.][]{casey2023,franco2023}.